mason1900/LRJ-PurpleBook/README.md

 ### About Coding Style

 It is well known that some commonly accepted coding style for algorithm programming contest is **NOT** suitable for software engineering.
-For example,  global variables, hacky methods/implementations like memcmp and memcpy, etc. Please also be advised that some of the contents in this book is out-of-date (published 7 years ago) and may not be very helpful for many people.
+For example,  global variables, hacky methods/implementations like memcmp and memcpy, etc. Please also be advised that some of the contents in this book is out-of-date (published 5 years ago) and may not be very helpful for many people.
 Now there is the C++17 standard and very powerful IDEs.
 Most OJ platforms now accepts C++11, which includes many important new features like `auto` keyword and `Lambda expressions`.
 This repo focuses on alorithm & data structure only and does not pay a lot of attention to the language features.

 ### Problem List:

+#### Chapter 2:

+- Miscellaneous problems

 #### Chapter 3: